tae898/multimodal-datasets/README.md

 ### Dataset extraction

-This is about extracting the original datasets into the above mentioned structure (i.e. raw-videos, raw-audios, raww-texts)
+This is about extracting the original datasets into the above mentioned structure (i.e. raw-videos, raw-audios, raw-texts)

 1. Since I don't have license to all of the datasets, you should contact the dataset authors and download them yourself.